jimhigson/oboe.js-website/content/why.md

 ## Historic and live data on the same transport

+REST talks in the language of resources, not services.
+URLs should identify things, not endpoints.
+It shouldn't matter if the server has the thing now or if it will send it later when it does have it, or some combination of both.

 You got to a page, you get the 'old' data and then are kept up to date with 'live' events.
 We normally use two transports for this, but wouldn't it be